tenlevels/PakUI/README.md

    Format a fresh SD card to fat32.
 Must use fresh format card and fat32 only.

 2. **Extract & Install:**
    Unzip the entire release package—**do not unzip individual folders inside**.
 Make sure that all folders and hidden files are preserved.
-The release includes both MinUI and TrimUI_EX (NOTE: this changes your device and upgrades some internal files needed. fresh format card is required and ALL files for this reason) along with everything you need for a complete installation.
+The release includes both MinUI and TrimUI_EX (NOTE: this changes your device and upgrades some internal files needed.
+A fresh format card is required and ALL files in the release for this reason) along with everything you need for a complete installation.
 Copy all the files and folders directly onto your formatted SD card.
 Paks are not compatible with other MinUI variations/forks and the full package needs to stay together for everything to work.

 3. **Add Your Own Files:**
    Once the file transfer to your SD card is complete, simply add your games and BIOS files to the appropriate folders.